mollybeach/megaverse-universe/README.md

 This project is open-source and available under the MIT License.

 ## Contributing
 Contributions and feedback are welcome!
-If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.
+If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request